Susan Erikson

 (Dr. Erikson is not currently accepting new students.)

-Dr. Erikson works with students who use anthropological methodological and analytical tools to increase critical knowledge and understanding.
-She teaches that ‘global health’ is a worldwide social field within which local health likelihoods are constituted through global ideologies and relations of power, not simplistically silo-ed in poor countries.
+Dr. Erikson works with students who use anthropological methodological and analytical tools to increase critical knowledge for reducing human suffering.
+She teaches that ‘global health’ is a worldwide social field within which local health likelihoods are constituted through political and economic ideologies and relations of power, not simplistically silo-ed in poor countries.
 Dr. Erikson works with Masters and PhD students committed to deep work in anthropology, and who are intent on using critical anthropological theory and methods in their own work.
-Her supervisory interests focus on supervising students interested the critical study of global health arrangements affecting people living and working in African countries.

 Courses